 The Strategic Alignment Survey

-(Provided by Integro Leadership Institute)
+(Integro Leadership Institute)

 Employee alignment is critical.
 When employees are not aligned with the organization’s goals and strategies, the right work does not get done… or it does not get done right.
 What many managers fail to realize is that if employees are not aligned with the organization’s Purpose, Values and Vision, or have failed to establish their own intrinsic purposes for their daily work, they are very unlikely to be aligned with your goals, strategies and processes.